stevebrownlee/student-backlog-creator/README.md

     [source]
     repository = nashville-software-school/nutshell
     ```
-1. Specify the account and repo to which the issues will be imported.
-If you plan on importing into multiple student repos, you can comment the `repository` setting out by putting a semi-colon before it.
+1. Specify the account and repo(s) to which the issues will be imported.
+Multiple repos should be separated by a comma.
+Comment out this line with a semicolon (;) to be prompted to enter the repos when the app runs.
     ```ini
     [target]
-    repository = nss-cohort-37/callous-capybaras-nutshell
+    repository = nss-cohort-37/callous-capybaras-nutshell,
+                 nss-cohort-37/foo-bar-baz-nutshell
     ```
 1. Specify the name of the project board you want to create on the student repository.
 If you want different swimlanes for tickets, just change the items in the `columns` list.
     ```ini